openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression '||' expression
         ;

-The conditional-or operator groups left-to-right.
+The *conditional-or* operator groups left-to-right.

-The conditional-or operator is fully associative as regards both the result value and side effects (i.e., the evaluations of the expressions *((a)* \|\|
+The *conditional-or* operator is fully associative as regards both the result value and side effects (i.e., the evaluations of the expressions *((a)* \|\|
-*(b))* \|\| *(c)* and *(a)* \|\| *((b)* \|\| *(c))* produce the same result, and the same side effects occur in the same order for any *a*, *b* and *c*).
+*(b))* \|\| *(c)* and *(a)* \|\| *((b)* \|\| *(c))* produce the same result, and the same side effects occur in the same order for any *a*, *b*, and *c*).

-A conditional-or expression is always of type *boolean*.
+A *conditional-or* expression is always of type *boolean*.

 .. index::
    conditional-or expression